-I propose you something.
+I propose something to you.
 Open your closet.
 Now take a good look at your clothes, is there a color that stands out?
 Do the same with your makeup.
 Now with the colors in your house.
 Maybe you prefer vibrant colors or maybe earthy colors.
 But without a doubt, there will be a group of colors with which you will feel more identified.

 When it comes to branding, colors play a very important role.
 They are a fundamental part of the creation of the brand.
 Colors, well used, will benefit the brand by expressing its philosophy and differentiating it from its competitors.
 The color palette is one of the elements that will make your target audience understand what your brand does and will help build its identity.